-The 2xChallenge initiative helps to put into practice OECD’s Development Assistance Committee (DAC) gender equality policy marker, which tracks and analyses development financing in support of gender equality and women’s rights.
+The 2xChallenge initiative helps to put into practice OECD’s Development Assistance Committee (DAC) gender equality policy marker, which tracks and analyses how development finance supports gender equality and women’s rights.

 For more information about the 2X Challenge and 2X Collaborative, please Contact — 2XCollaborative.